F-100D Super Sabre flown in 268 combat missions in Vietnam by JDW

-SON OF THUNDER [Revised edition (Nov.
-2010) for ebooks]
+SON OF THUNDER

 Duty.
 Honor.
 My country, right or wrong, drives the young fighter pilots of Dusty Squadron, from flack in the face above the A Shau Valley to napalm in the jungle to midnight gunfights over the Ho Chi Minh Trail.
 Top Gun F-100 pilot John Ellsworth, the impetuous Son of Thunder, is the most zealous of the lot, and he pays dearly.
 A story of redemption in a war that changed the American culture.
-Ebook is a 2010 revised edition of the hardcover book.

 ENDORSEMENTS: